ZLester/blitzcranky/README.md

-# Blitzcranky Static Server Cluster/React Client
+# Blitzcranky
 Visualizer for the latest League of Legends weekly free champion rotation

 ## Services
 Blitzcranky is made up of multiple services, including:
-- [Static Server Cluster/React Client](https://github.com/zlester/blitzcranky): A Node/Express Server Server Cluster for serving Blitzcranky's SPA.
+- [Front End/Static Server Cluster](https://github.com/zlester/blitzcranky): A Node/Express Server Server Cluster for serving Blitzcranky's React SPA.
 The server retrieves champions from the Champion Service and stores them in a Redis database.
-- [Champion Service](https://github.com/zlester/blitzcranky-champion): A Node/Express Service that retrieves the free weekly champion rotation rotation and stores it in a MongoDB database.
+- [Champion Service](https://github.com/zlester/blitzcranky-champion): A Node/Express Service that retrieves the free weekly champion rotation rotation, stores it in a MongoDB database, and exposes it for consumption via a RESTful API.
 - [Update Service/Job Scheduler](https://github.com/zlester/blitzcranky-worker): A Node/Express Worker that manages updating the Champion Service and Static Server Cluster.

 ## Usage